brettwooldridge/HikariCP/README.md

 :hash:``minimumIdle``<br/>
 This property controls the minimum number of *idle connections* that HikariCP tries to maintain in the pool.
-If the idle connections dip below this value, HikariCP will make a best effort to add additional connections quickly and efficiently.
+If the idle connections dip below this value, HikariCP will make a best effort to add additional connections quickly and efficiently (see ``com.zaxxer.hikari.housekeeping.periodMs`` system property).
 However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead allowing HikariCP to act as a *fixed size* connection pool.  *Default: same as maximumPoolSize*